June 9, 1977

 The Chum FM review mentioned "The Barbara From Wasaga Beach" (an early version of "Research at Beach Resorts").

 The Q107 review said Pye Dubois was introduced on stage for the first time at this show, coming out in a white lab coat.
-A fan recalls him being tied down to a chair because he didn't want to come out.

 Many years later Terry Watkinson said these dates at Massey Hall were amongst his favourites with the band.
 "Just beautiful sound, and a nice intimate, ideal venue," he recalled.